Reviews written by registered user

 The film ends with Don Fabrizio walking home after the ball, having come to terms with his mortality and seen the younger generation preparing to take centre stage.
 If you want to meet him again in his final years, and see what becomes of Concetta and Angelica as the 20C dawns, then read Giuseppe Tomasi di Lampedusa's original novel, of which this exquisite film is a faithful and sensitive adaptation.

 And to see the characters now?
 About the same time I first saw this film, I got a picture-book of the mummies of Palermo: fragile parchment-skin and bone in fraying 18-19C finery.
-The same sense of the transience of beauty, of change and mortality, pervades the mummies and the film alike: one auburn-haired youth even resembles Francesco Paolo, the Salinas' teenaged son.
+The same sense of the transience of beauty, of change and mortality, pervades the mummies and the film alike: one auburn-haired youth even resembles Francesco Paolo, the Salinas' young son.
 "Dust and ashes!" writes Browning; "Mais où sont les neiges d'antan?" says Villon.
 But thanks to Visconti's masterpiece, we can still see 'the snows of last year' at the point of their dissolution.

 *** This review may contain spoilers ***